+Not again?
 Experts are now saying that Supply is the Next projected “Housing Crisis” in America.
-The Housing market has gone completely in the opposite direction as the last crisis in which Millions of Americans found themselves upside down in homes and mortgages.
+The Housing market has gone completely in the opposite direction as the last crisis in which millions of Americans found themselves upside down in homes and mortgages.

 It’s simple.
-The homeowners who want to make the next step into something bigger or better just can’t afford to get to the next level.
+The homeowners who want to take the next step into something bigger or better just can’t afford to get to the next level.
 The number of “trade up” homes on the market is also down about 40% in the same time period.

 “Meanwhile, mortgage lenders (despite record low rates) are still reluctant to extend credit to less than superb borrowers.”
 Myles, Udland, Business Insider

 Why buy a house and move when your job could be eliminated or a lay-off could occur any day.
 There are plenty of reasons to fear an unstable economy and being a homeowner can be scary.